 - Make sure to remove as many seeds as possible from the lemon slices.

-- Take the mason jar, put a couple of lemon slices into the bottom, and drizzle over a large spoonful of honey.
+- Take the mason jar, put lemon slices into the bottom, and drizzle over a large spoonful of honey.
 Continue this process until you run out of slices.

-- Next, tightly close the jar with the lid, shake it well, and put it into the refrigerator for atleast two days to allow the ingredients to mix well together.
-Once it’s done, your honey preserved lemon is ready.
+- After that, tightly close the jar with the lid, shake it well, and put it into the refrigerator for atleast two days to allow the ingredients to mix well.

 - If you are using store-bought lemons, make sure to scrub them with sea salt or kosher salt and rinse well to remove the wax.

 - Before the preservation, remove blemishes from the lemons using a knife.